basilfx/project-egolf/_posts/2025-05-21-a-new-body-control-module-part-1.md

 BCM with software `EC` never existed for the e-Golf, let alone my specific model year.
 ODIS-S will therefore fail when trying to restore the configuration.
-But the e-Golf was produced with a `DD` BCM, so I figured that if I could find a VIN of an e-Golf with BCM `DD`, then I could try that.
+But the e-Golf was produced with a `DD` BCM, so I figured that if I could find a VIN of an e-Golf with BCM `DD` (which I did), then I could give that route a try.

 I got one step further in the process, but eventually it failed with a similar error that `EC` was too new.
 I figured that I could downgrade back to `DD`